xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 Although, it looks like slight speedup, but also can be just a fluctuation.

-### Plans
+### Future plans

 Add even more parsing hints to grammar to cover even more cases for error recovery.

 Also, I have a feeling that it should be possible to re-introduce the lost restrictiveness of the grammar while preserving the achieved parsing resilience.

+Also, it appears, that standardized AWK grammar, when converted to IDEA's Grammar-Kit, [doesn't properly handle](https://github.com/xonixx/intellij-awk/issues/104) operators priority.
+This needs to be addressed.